-All Designs Jacque Fresco

-Models Jacque Fresco & Roxanne Meadows

-Drawings Jacque Fresco & Roxanne Meadows

-Photography Jacque Fresco & Roxanne Meadows
+All Designs Models Drawings Photography Animation Illustrations Jacque Fresco Jacque Fresco & Roxanne Meadows Jacque Fresco & Roxanne Meadows Jacque Fresco & Roxanne Meadows Doug Drexler

-Animation Illustrations Doug Drexler

 No part of this book may be reproduced in any form or by any electronic or mechanical means, including information storage and retrieval systems, without permission in writing from The Venus Project, Inc. except by a reviewer, who may quote brief passages in a review.
-All rights reserved
+All rights reserved.

-The copyrights of all text and pictures in this book and the designs and illustrations in the FUTURE BY DESIGN DVD double set are held by Jacque Fresco and Roxanne Meadows unless stated otherwise.
+The copyrights of all text and pictures in this book and the designs and illustrations in the FUTURE BY DESIGN 2-Disc Collector's Edition DVD are held by Jacque Fresco and Roxanne Meadows unless stated otherwise.